michael-fratta/deadlihood/README.md

 Initially developed for an end of degree project - module TM470 - for a BSc Hons in Computing and IT with The Open University.

-Now available on Google Play! --> https://play.google.com/store/apps/details?id=com.fractal_developments.deadlihood&gl=GB
+Available on Google Play: https://play.google.com/store/apps/details?id=com.fractal_developments.deadlihood&gl=GB

-If you don't have an Android phone, you can try it through an emulator here: https://snack.expo.dev/@mike_fratta/7b064c
+If you don't have an Android phone, you can try it through an emulator here: https://snack.expo.dev/@michael-fratta/deadlihood

 Other details: